gasperdesign/gasperdesign/README.md

 - 👋 Hi, I’m Alex, also known as Gasper (that's my superhero name🦸).
 I am an UI/UX Designer with a passion for coding, bringing the design to reality.🔥
 - 👀 I’m interested in 3D Design, AR/VR and of course with a big passion for games.
-- 🌱 I’m currently learning Html/Css/Javascript and last but not least C#.
+- 🌱 I’m currently learning Html/Css/Javascript and last but not least Swift.
 - 💞️ I’m looking to collaborate on UI/UX projects
 - 📫 You can reach me at @gasperdesign